waltercostamb/features_pipeline/README.md

 #If neither https nor ssh work, ask your cluster manager on how to best clone a GIT repository
 ```

-- After cloning the repository, access the file *Snakefile* with your editor of choice (such as nano or vim) and do the following:
+- After cloning the repository, access the file ```workflow/Snakefile``` with your editor of choice (such as nano or vim) and do the following:
 - Uncomment the line below of **rule all** (line 79)

 ```